Showing 4 Result(s)

 FOURTH SPINAL SUCCESSION.
 THE MERMAID.

 I have shared with you that Jerome Andrews said that Joseph Pilates spoke about 4 spinal positions or successions.
 I have written blogs on the first 2.
-See my blog on the First Spinal succession here http://jennycolebourne.com/jerome-andrews-pilates-the-first-spinal-succession/(opens in a new tab), about the Second Spinal Succession http://jennycolebourne.com/second-spinal-succession-and-position-for-refined-pilates-and-yoga/(opens in a new tab) Here is the 4th.
+See my blog on the First Spinal succession here https://jennycolebourne.com/jerome-andrews-pilates-the-first-spinal-succession/(opens in a new tab), about the Second Spinal Succession https://jennycolebourne.com/second-spinal-succession-and-position-for-refined-pilates-and-yoga/(opens in a new tab) Here is the 4th.

 The fourth spinal succession has to do with lateral bending.